 In children there may be a decline in grades or behavioral disturbance.
 In adults there may be a decline in work performance or ability to keep up with household needs.

-If you suspect a TBI
+If you suspect a Traumatic Brain Injury

 If you or a loved one has an injury to the head with these symptoms, please contact your local emergency room or urgent care center immediately.
 The key to recovery from TBI is rest, limiting demanding activities, avoiding alcohol and avoiding activities that could lead to another blow to the head.